Acoped/InfiniSweeper/README.md

 If you're on other systems, or want to contribute, you will need to set up and build the project.

-## Additional details for curious computer science nerds

-The crux normally prohibiting huge minesweeper games are the blank fields, if a blank field is clicked we need to check its neighbors to see if they too are blank, and so on until all blank fields are opened.
-Most implementations of minesweeper (all those that I found at least!) computes  this on the fly when the user clicks, or even just checks all cells on the entire board, which is extremely inefficient.
-Infinisweeper instead uses an _island search_ approach, to precalculate the addresses to all blank fields.
-So let's take a square board n by n cells.
-A normal minesweeper has time complexity O(n^2) to compute the new game state when the user clicks a blank cell whereas Infinisweeper does it at O(1) when the user clicks a cell regardless of cell content.

 ## Notes on board generation, performance etc

 Some specific combinations of games can't be generated (at time of writing), such as: